isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

 ✔ Validation successful!
 ```

+For details on the fields available in each `file` dictionary, see the [dataclass attributes of the `FileMetadata` class](../../api/snapshot/#datajoint_file_validator.snapshot.FileMetadata).

+### 1.7.1.
+Best Practices

 With the `eval` constraint, manifest authors have flexibility to write almost any rule they can think of.
-That being said, we ask that you adhere to the following best practices when writing `eval` constraints:
+But with great power comes great responsibility, so we recommend that you adhere to the following best practices:

 - Use a built-in constraint if possible.
 Built-in constraints validate faster, and emit more informative error messages when validation fails.
-- Avoid running complex or computentially intensive logic in `eval` functions.
-By convention, fileset validation should be quick and easy to run.
+- Avoid running complex or computationally intensive logic in `eval` functions.
+Fileset validation should be quick and easy to run.
 Instead, move complex logic to a separate script and use `datajoint-file-validator` as a dependency.
 - Ensure that the code you write in `eval` is safe to run.
 Avoid fetching data from the internet or running code from lesser-known third party libraries.
 - If the function `print`s anything, ensure that it writes to `sys.stderr`, not the default `sts.stdout` buffer.
 You can do this by passing `file=sys.stderr` to the `print` function.
 This ensures that users can redirect [validation reports from `STDOUT` to file](1-validate.md#15-validate-the-fileset-using-the-cli) without corrupting the YAML or JSON formatted report.

-For details on the fields available in each file dictionary, see the [dataclass attributes of the `FileMetadata` class](../../api/snapshot/#datajoint_file_validator.snapshot.FileMetadata).

 ## 1.8.
 Conclusion